Flokey82/go_gens/genarchitecture/docs/classification.md

 This book describes vernacular architecture in the UK, but the concepts are applicable to other regions as well.

-I will expand on this in the future, but for now I will just transcribe the relevant parts from the book.
+I will expand on this in the future, but for now I will just transcribe the relevant parts from this and other books... maybe I'll also add some godawful drawings so that things actually make sense. :D

 # Classification of vernacular architecture

 Example list of architectural elements:

-a: walling material, shape, coursing, jointing, finish
+* a: walling material, shape, coursing, jointing, finish
-b: roofing shape
+* b: roofing shape
-c: detail at verge
+* c: detail at verge
-d: detail at eaves
+* d: detail at eaves
-e: material, method of laying
+* e: material, method of laying
-f: ridge
+* f: ridge
-g: chimney position
+* g: chimney position
-h: water tabling, etc
+* h: water tabling, etc
-i: dormers, position, shape, roofing, walling material
+* i: dormers, position, shape, roofing, walling material
-j: plan form
+* j: plan form
-k: sectional form
+* k: sectional form
-l: staircase provision
+* l: staircase provision
-m: window shape
+* m: window shape
-n: window frames
+* n: window frames
-o: door shape
+* o: door shape
-p: door details
+* p: door details
-q: relasionship between farm buildings and farm-house
+* q: relasionship between farm buildings and farm-house
-r: use of farm buildings
+* r: use of farm buildings

 ## Walling materials